learnk8s/learnk8s.io/src/terraformAks/content.md

 > If you leave that empty, it defaults to _test_.

-Terraform modules use variables and interpolation to create copy of resources.
+Terraform modules use variables and interpolation to create a copy of resources.

-Modules are simply Terraform scripts that are not in the root folder where you type `terraform apply`.
+Modules are Terraform scripts that are not in the root folder where you type `terraform apply`.

-The first step consist in parametrising the Terraform file.
+The first step consists of parametrising the Terraform file.

 Instead of having a fixed named for the resources, you can interpolate a variable called name: